 This is a great weeknight family dinner.
 It cooks quickly – you'll have dinner on the table in less than 20 minutes – and you can serve it right from the skillet.
-All you need is really fresh fish to go with the Josie's Organics romaine and sweet cherry tomatoes.
+All you need is really fresh fish to go with romaine and sweet cherry tomatoes.
 The trick here is to start with a hot pan so the fish skin crisps up and the cumin and garlic perfume the pan drippings.
 The romaine leaves will wilt fairly quickly, but the stalks will still be a little crunchy when ready to serve.

 - 4 6-ounce mackerel fillets (or any white, flaky fish with skin)

 - 1 Tablespoon cumin seeds

 - 1 Tablespoon fresh thyme leaves + few branches to garnish

 - Zest of 1 lemon

 - 1½ teaspoons sea salt

 - 3 Tablespoons olive oil